redhat-actions/push-to-registry/README.md

       run: echo "New image has been pushed to ${{ steps.push-to-quay.outputs.registry-path }}"
 ```

+## Note about images built with Docker

+This action uses `Podman` to push, but can also push images built with `Docker`.
+However, Docker and Podman store their images in different locations, and Podman can only push images in its own storage.

+If the image to push is present in the Docker image storage but not in the Podman image storage, it will be pulled into Podman's storage.

+If the image to push is present in both the Docker and Podman image storage, the action will push the image which was more recently built, and log a warning.

+If the action pulled an image from the Docker image storage into the Podman storage, it will be cleaned up from the Podman storage before the action exits.

 ## Troubleshooting
 Note that quay.io repositories are private by default.<br>